zg404/dorado_updater/README.md

 A bash script to streamline the installation and updating of Oxford Nanopore's Dorado software on Linux systems.

+> [!NOTE]
+> This script is intended for users who may be unfamiliar with Linux or prefer a straightforward install and update for Dorado.
+However, the manual process is not difficult and can be done in a few steps.
+I highly encourage users to learn the process and be more comfortable with the command line: [Manual Installation](#manual-installation).
+You might find you don't need this script!

 ## Overview

 The goal of this tool is to make updating Dorado easier by overcoming some quirks in its binary packaging.
 The primary challenge is avoiding having to update the user's `$PATH` after each update.
 This script implements a workaround using a static `bin/` location already in the `$PATH` (via conda) along with an unchanging symlink that points to the nested `bin/` that contains the actual Dorado binaries.